Saving Chilli Pepper Seeds

 Once your pepper seeds are dried you'll then need to package them and store them away.
 Some chilli growers use small paper envelopes to store their seeds in and others, such as myself, prefer to use small grip seal bags.
 It really doesn't matter which one you use, providing the seeds are fully dried before being bagged.
 You should never store seeds in plastic bags if they're not fully dried because they will eventually turn mouldy.
 The advantage to using grip seal bags is that you can reseal the bags after opening them, which is something you can't do with envelopes.

 Obviously, it's very important to write the variety name and the year in which the seeds were saved onto the envelope or plastic bag.
 Alternatively, if you're using grip seal bags you can write the information onto a small piece of paper and then place the piece of paper into the bag with the seeds, which is what I do.
 Doing this will also allow you to reuse the grip seal bags.
 I always double-bag my pepper seeds and there are two reasons for this.
-The first reason is to ensure that if any of the bags were to break then I'm not going to have random seeds of unknown varieties in the bottom of my seed box.
+The first reason is to ensure that if any of the bags were to break then I'm not going to have random seeds scattered in the bottom of my seed box.
 The second reason is because sometimes I may have more than one bag of seeds for a given variety, and by double-bagging them I can store all bags of seeds of a given variety together.

 Saving Chilli Pepper Seeds - Step 6